juce-framework/JUCE-tutorials/markdown/tutorial_in_app_purchases.md

+---
+title: In-App Purchases on desktop and mobile devices
+---
 # Tutorial: In-App Purchases on desktop and mobile devices

 Sell consumable and non-consumable In-App Purchases in your desktop and mobile applications.
 Learn how to setup and process payments for IAP products on both macOS/iOS and Android devices.